aun151214/YOLOv8-Object-Detection-Project-1/README.md

 # 🚀 YOLOv8 Object Detection Project (OpenImages Subset)

-This project demonstrates how to build an **end-to-end Object Detection pipeline with YOLOv8**, using a curated subset of the **OpenImages V6 dataset**.
+This project demonstrates how to build an end-to-end **Object Detection pipeline with YOLOv8**, using a curated subset of the **OpenImages V6** dataset.
-The idea is to showcase real, practical deep learning work — dataset prep, training, evaluation, inference, and documentation — in a way that’s easy to reproduce.
+We go from dataset preparation → training → evaluation → inference → documentation, in a fully reproducible way.

 ---